albertodonato/lxstats/README.rst

 LxStats
 =======

-LxStats provides access to statistics and metrics about Linux systems and processes.
+LxStats provides access to system and processes statistics and metrics on Linux systems.

-It provides easy parsing of information available in various files in the /proc and /sys filesystems under Linux.
+It provides easy access and parsing of information from various files under the /proc and /sys filesystems.